 - Cook it like rice in a rice cooker or a large pan

 - Add two cups of water or broth for every cup of raw quinoa

 - Bring it to a boil until most of the water has seeped in

-- Reduce heat to minimum and cook until tender
+- Reduce heat to a minimum and cook until tender

-- Let it cool for not more than 2 hours in room temperature
+- Let it cool for not more than 2 hours at room temperature

 - Fill in your freezer bags with the cooked quinoa in a thin, flat layer (To avoid ice crystals from forming in the center)

 - Label the container with the date and number of cups